Coreoz/HTTP-Gateway/README.md

 Then the steps are:
 1. Create a Java project, for example using the [Plume archetype](https://github.com/Coreoz/Plume-archetpes)
 2. Make sure to use at least Java 11
-3. Add the HTTP Gateway Maven dependencies, in doubt it is possible to copy the ones from the [sample HTTP Gateways pom.xml file](samples/pom.xml)
+3. Add the HTTP Gateway Maven dependencies, in doubt, it is possible to copy the ones from the [sample HTTP Gateways pom.xml file](samples/pom.xml)
 4. Create the Gateway entry point class, it is generally easier to copy/paste a [sample gateway class](samples/src/main/java/com/coreoz/http)
 5. Use and configure available [HTTP Gateway modules](#available-modules)
 6. Add the configuration file, it is generally easier to copy/paste a [sample gateway config](samples/src/main/resources)